JadeChan03/web-contact-manager/README.md

 - in the interest of time ContactModal has **not** been implemented, as such this criteria is not fully met:
   "The UI must display Contacts as cards, and once opened The UI should display a Form to Visualize, Edit or Delete the Contact."
 However, ContactCards are directly visualed on ContactList and have the ability to be deleted, edited, or selected.

-### VCard/Import/Export Functionality

-- vCard Import Duplicate Bug: The logic to check for duplicates is implemented, but the UI still renders duplicate cards in importContactsFromVCard in vcard.ts.
-- Manual Addition Duplicates: The app renders duplicate contact cards when new contacts are manually added.

 ### UI

 - Handling and visualisation of undefined tags not implemented